52.9 F

 Richmond Kickers reveal new logo and branding in 2025 season

 Rob Ukrop, Team Chairman and Chief Executive Officer, said that the club had been working on a rebranding for eight months.
-He explained that the effort was partly motivated by a desire for a separation between their brand and local youth soccer league Richmond Kickers Youth.
+He explained that the effort was partly motivated by a desire for a separation between their brand and local youth soccer league Youth.

 The youth club owned the pro team until 2018, when a group led by Ukrop purchased it.
 Both sides operate separately, but share the same logo.
 The deal involved the pro-team leasing intellectual property to youth club.